pparacch/tdd_r_with_testthat/README.md

 }
 ```

+__The TDD mindset__, before writing any code

-__before writing any code, write a failing test__
+* write a failing test, and then

-* simplest modification to the code in order to make it pass - cut & paste allowed
+* make the simplest change to the code in order to make it pass (cut & paste allowed)
-* when all tests passing - refactor the code using the tests as a safety net
+* re-run all tests, and when all tests are passing
+* refactor the existing code using the tests as a safety net
+* repeat for a new test condition

-### And then, incremental design, one small step at a time
+### Applied Incremental Design, one small step at a time

 #### Step1, the argument must be integer otherwise an exception is thrown